phildavis17/json_memoize/readme.md

     return response.text
 ```
 If the function is called again with the same arguments, the resulting value will be retrieved from the cache file without executing the function.

+**Arguments at a glance**

+When `@memoize` is invoked, you can pass it a few arguments:
+- `max_age` - sets the maximum allowed age in seconds before a cached entry is considered invalid.
+- `max_size` - sets the maximum number of entries that can be stored in the cache.
+- `force_update` - overwrites cached values with fresh ones.
+- `cache_folder_path` - sets the location of the associated .json file.
+- `app_name` - if no `cache_folder_path` is provided, `app_name` is used to create a folder in the default user cache folder.
+- `cache_file_name` - manually sets the name of the cache file.

 ### max_age
 If you don't want to keep data that's too old, you can set a max age.